simitchell/simitchell/README.md

 - 👋 Hi, I’m Sam Mitchell.
 - 👀 I’m interested in building awesome things on the internet.
 - 🌱 I’m currently learning all about Web Development!
-Especially HTML, CSS, JavaScript, React, and Python.
+Especially HTML, CSS, JavaScript, React, Django, and Python.
+I'm also looking into C# & .NET!
 - 💞️ I’m looking to collaborate on all sorts of things, try me!
 - 📫 How to reach me samuel.i.mitchell@gmail.com